The Best £10 Meals In London guide image

 Falafel pita

-There are many things to like about Balady’s Leather Lane location like its grab-and-go convenience, and order station that demands decisiveness.
+There are many things to like about Balady’s location in Farringdon, like its grab-and-go convenience, and order station that demands decisiveness.
 Of course our favourite thing about it is their falafel: crisp and fresh out the fryer, it’s fluffy inside, steaming with green herbiness and spices, all of which cry out for the combination of fruity amba, punchy zhug, and cooling tahini that lines their soft pittas.
 That will always be the #1 appeal, closely followed by their fantastic hand-cut chips.

 Jerk chicken sandwich